eikek/docspell/website/site/content/docs/webapp/finding.md

 Click on a tag to show only items with this tag, the tag is marked with a check (✔) icon.
 Click again, to show only items that are not tagged with the tag.
 Then the tag is marked with a minus (–) icon.
-Clicking a third time deselects the tag and the icon goes back to an "tag" icon.
+Clicking a third time deselects the tag and the icon goes back to a "tag" icon.

-By default, a few tags are shown and you can expand to list all using the *Show more* link.
+By default, the most used tags are shown and you can click on *Show more…* to list all.
 How many tags are displayed can be changed in the ui settings (go to *User Settings* ‣ *Ui Settings*).

-When multiple tags are checked (✔), only tags are shown that have all the tags.
-When multiple tags are excluded (–), then only tags are shown that don't have at least one of these tags.
+When multiple tags are checked (✔), only items are shown that have all these tags.
+When multiple tags are excluded (–), then only items are shown that don't have these tags.

 The same applies to tag categories.
 You can show all items that have at least on tag of a checked (✔) category.
 Or you can list all items